aai-institute/practical-ai-act/docs/showcase/system-overview.md

 ## Model Registry and Tracking (MLflow)

-   To get an overview on the performance of our trained models, and to keep track of our model artifacts in a registry, we use MLflow, an open-source experiment tracking platform.
+   To get an overview of all model training runs and their outcomes, we use MLflow, an open-source experiment tracking platform.
-   This provides us with out-of-the-box visualizations for our metrics of interest, as well as a central storage to retrieve model versions from.
+   It also allows us to keep track of our model artifacts in a versioned registry, providing a direct link between runs and their resulting models.
-   As mentioned above, MLflow storage is kept in MinIO.
+   In this showcase, MLflow uses MinIO for persistent storage of artifacts.

-   MLflow covers the following points of our ML experiment:
+   MLflow covers the following concerns:

    - Tracking of:
      - Training environment
-     - Model (hyper-)parameter
+     - Model (hyper-)parameters
      - Accuracy & fairness metrics
    - A central model artifact registry